vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 svasiddhāntam. dadau yogam uvācedam. ca lāgud.ih. ** k 129 k

-* The reading of SPS 167.123d is uncertain.
-The syllables ku-ru are relatively certain as they are attested in all manuscripts: both SPS mss (S1and S2) and all SPRA mss (R before
+* The reading of SPS 167.123d is uncertaiṇThe syllables ku-ru are relatively certain as they are attested in all manuscripts: both SPS mss (S1and S2) and all SPRA mss (R before

 527